20 Good Graduation Party Food Ideas For Crowd

 Pizza Rolls

-Pizza rolls are a fun easy way to enjoy pizza without the mess.
-Use store-bought crescent roll dough or pizza dough, roll it out and spread a thin layer of pizza sauce shredded mozzarella cheese and mini pepperoni slices on top.
+Pizza rolls are a fun, easy way to enjoy pizza without the mess.
+Use store-bought crescent roll dough or pizza dough, roll it out, and spread a thin layer of pizza sauce, shredded mozzarella cheese, and mini pepperoni slices on top.
 Roll it up like a jelly roll and slice it into small pieces.
 Place them on a baking sheet and bake until golden brown.
-Serve with sauce on side.
-These bite-sized pizza rolls are perfect for grabbing on the go and they disappear quickly, so make plenty.
+Serve with sauce on the side.
+These bite-sized pizza rolls are perfect for grabbing on the go, and they disappear quickly, so make plenty.

 Pasta Salad Cups